 Aperture is committed to cultivating an open and accessible environment for all.
 We follow the Organization for Human Brain Mapping in their Code of Conduct, and we expect this code to be honored by the Aperture community.
 Authors are encouraged to critically consider the balance of citations in their work and strive for gender and geographic balance in the resources they chose to cite.

-Authors, editors, and reviewers will read through the Organization for Human Brain Mapping's Code of Conduct and are expected to adhere to the code of conduct in all Aperture spaces.
+Authors, editors, and reviewers will are expected to adhere to the Code of Conduct in all Aperture spaces.

 In Aperture's efforts to be inclusive and diverse, we pledge to hold ourselves accountable in the following ways (this is by no means an exhaustive or complete list).

 Aperture expects all editors, reviewers, and authors to conduct themselves ethically.
 Unethical behavior will be brought to the attention of the Editor-in-Chief and the Aperture Oversight Committee.
 Such behavior could result in the termination of an individual's role within Aperture or the paper's withdrawal.
 If an author brings up a concern, Aperture will record these issues and give a resolution to the author, editor, or reviewer depending on the circumstance and context surrounding the case.
 To report a concern, please contact the journal manager.
 Editors and Reviewers are expected to conduct themselves with integrity and objectivity.
 Aperture's editorial team is composed of experts in the field and individuals who may be at the start or midpoint of their careers.
 The full names and affiliations of the editorial team will be available to the public on the Aperture website and general contact information.